CDCgov/reportstream-sftp-ingestion/adr/012-configs.md

 in a config container in our Azure storage account.
 Each partner will have its own separate file within the container to minimize potential blast radius when changing settings.

-## Notes
-- config files should only contain non-secret values
-- secrets will use a consistent naming pattern based on the partner ID used in config (so we can dynamically assemble the key names in code)
-- config keys are their file names (minus .json) and match org names in ReportStream

 ## Impact

 ### Positive